Risk Evaluation for Formaldehyde

 Recent Activities and Opportunities for Public Comment

 On March 15, 2024, EPA released the draft risk evaluation for this chemical for public comment and peer review.
-EPA will accept public comments on the draft risk evaluation for 60 days following publication in the Federal Register via docket EPA-HQ-OPPT-2023-0613 at regulations.gov.
+EPA accepted public comments on the draft risk evaluation for 60 days following publication in the Federal Register via docket EPA-HQ-OPPT-2023-0613 at regulations.gov.

-EPA will hold a virtual peer review public meeting for of the Science Advisory Committee on Chemicals (SACC) to discuss the draft risk evaluation from May 20-23, 2024.
-EPA will also hold a virtual preparatory public meeting for the SACC and the public to consider and ask questions regarding the scope and clarity of the draft charge questions on May 7, 2024.
+EPA held a virtual peer review public meeting for of the Science Advisory Committee on Chemicals (SACC) to discuss the draft risk evaluation from May 20-23, 2024.
+EPA also held a virtual preparatory public meeting for the SACC and the public to consider and ask questions regarding the scope and clarity of the draft charge questions on May 7, 2024.
 View the SACC website for more information on the May 2024 meetings.

 In August 2020, EPA published a final scope document outlining the hazards, exposures, conditions of use, and the potentially exposed or susceptible subpopulations the agency expects to consider in its risk evaluation.
 The agency released the draft scope in April 2020 and took public comments on the draft document.